TkTech/chancy/README.md

   transaction they were created in is committed.
 - Completed jobs stick around in the database for easy debugging and job tracking, with configurable retention policies.
-- Under 1k lines of code, easily grokkable in a single sitting.
 - Dependency-free except for psycopg3.
 - Multi-tenant support with prefixes for all database tables.